gramineproject/gramine/Documentation/devel/features.md

 - only fields `si_signo`, `si_code`, `si_pid`, `si_uid`, `si_status`, `si_addr` in the data type
   `siginfo_t` are populated.

-Gramine supports injecting a [single SIGTERM signal from the host](../manifest-syntax.html#external-sigterm-injection).
+Gramine supports injecting a {ref}`single SIGTERM signal from the host
+<external-sigterm-injection>`.
 No other signals from the host are supported.
-By default, Gramine ignores all signals sent by the host (including signals sent from other applications or from other Gramine instances).
+By default, Gramine
+ignores all signals sent by the host (including signals sent from other applications or from other Gramine instances).
 This limitation is for security reasons, relevant on SGX backend.

 Gramine has some limitations on sending signals to processes and threads:
 - sending a signal to a process group is not supported (e.g. `kill(0)` sends the signal only to the